NikolasKotsikos/tabletopready/README.md

 ### **<u>Scope</u>**

 The scope of this app is to create a Python and Django based e-commerce site for an imaginary miniature painting commissions service.
+Tabletop ready offers the advantage of a combined price for receiving a miniature ready to use in your tabletop games.
 It aims to provide all relevant and expected functionality commonly found in e-shops to visitors, as well as an easy to use toolset for the site owner, customised to the specific product's demands.
 The app supports payments via Stripe and uses an
 AWS S3 bucket for media and static file storage.

 ### **<u>Wireframes</u>**